maxims94/helius-post-alpenglow/README.md

 After a block has been distributed by Rotor, the **voting process** starts.
 This process is governed by Alpenglow's novel voting protocol, Votor.

 **The core idea behind Votor is to run two voting paths at the same time and let nodes pick the one that's faster for them.** This means: Every node always starts voting on both paths.
-To finalize a block, a node only needs to complete one path.
-As a result, it automatically picks the path that happened to be the faster one this time.
-This ensures a relatively low latency for all nodes, no matter where they are located, and to adapt flexibly to changes in the network's topology.
-This leads to very low average latencies.
+To finalize a block, a node only needs to complete one voting path.
+As a result, it automatically picks the path that happened to be faster this time.
+This ensures a relatively low latency for all nodes, no matter where they are located.
+It also allows the system to flexibly adapt to changes in the network topology.
+The overall effect is a dramatic decrease in average latency.

-Votor has two voting paths:
+In Votor, nodes operate on two voting paths:
 * Path 1: If at least 80% of stake participates, the block is finalized after one round of voting
 * Path 2: If at least 60% of stake participates, the block is finalized after two rounds of voting